vivaria/edisonrul.ing/README.md

     *   You still send a monster to the Graveyard (and remove it from play) while "Macro Cosmos" applies.
 *   The (2) Continuous Effect applies so long as this card is face-up on the field.
 *   The (3) Unclassified Effect cannot be negated.
-    *   If "Exodius the Ultimate Forbidden Lord" is removed from play with "Interdimensional Matter Transporter," "Exodius the Ultimate Forbidden Lord" is not returned to the field in the End Phase.
+    *   If "Exodius the Ultimate Forbidden Lord" is removed from play with "Interdimensional Matter Transporter", "Exodius the Ultimate Forbidden Lord" is not returned to the field in the End Phase.
     *   If "Exodius the Ultimate Forbidden Lord" is removed from the field while equipped by the effect of "Relinquished", it is removed from play.
 *   The (C) Condition CANNOT be negated.
     *   This alternative win condition does not start a chain.